-I have cumulative teaching experience of approximately 5 years at the University of Melbourne and the University of Waikato.
-My teaching encompasses a range of roles, including subject coordinator, lecturer, tutor and laboratory demonstrator.
-It also includes a range of subjects across the disciplines of computing and information systems, including information systems basics, human computer interaction, research methods and ethics, introductory programming, and algorithms.
+I have cumulative teaching experience of approximately 6 years at RMIT University, the University of Melbourne and the University of Waikato.
+My teaching encompasses a range of roles, including course coordinator, lecturer, tutor and laboratory demonstrator.
+It also includes a range of topics across the disciplines of computing and information systems, including information systems basics, human computer interaction, research methods and ethics, introductory programming, and algorithms.
 My teaching ethos is student centred and student success focused.

 I currently teach User Centred Design and Usability Engineering at the RMIT School of Computing Technologies.
 These courses teach students how to design and evaluate all kinds of technological systems to make them more useful, more usable, and more effective for users.